 What to Do When the Capacitor Fails?

 When the capacitor in your AC system fails, you will probably know right away.
 It is important to shut your system off as soon as you notice it has failed to prevent damage to the compressor as it tries to start up.
-Next, you will want to call an air conditioning expert to diagnose the problem.
+Next, you will want to call an air conditioning expert to diagnose the AC problem.

 Technicians usually carry the most common capacitors in their trucks so they can easily identify the issue and repair it on the spot.
 Replacing the capacitor is not usually something you should do on your own because it can be hard to track down the right size capacitor for your system.

 If you believe that your AC capacitor has failed, now is the time to call Day and Night Air.
-We can send one of our team members to your house right away to make sure that the capacitor is at fault, and install a new one right away so you can enjoy cool air once more.
+We can send one of our team members to your house right away to make sure that the capacitor is at fault, and install a new capacitor right away so you can enjoy cool air once more.
 Know the warning signs and who to call when something goes wrong.